The Moth Retreat for Artists and Writers

 McGahern are all within an hour’s drive, or you can strike out west towards Yeats Country.

 Cavan is a central point between Dublin, Belfast, Donegal, Galway and Sligo.
-It is located on the N3 and is less than two hours away from Dublin.
+It is located on the N3 and is less than two hours from Dublin.
 There is

 a daily bus service from Dublin Airport to Cavan Town.